 Sea Princess approached Manhattan Island as the sun began to rise.
 People were up early and on deck hugging cups of tea and snapping photos.
-There was a feeling of intense excitement in the air, and people were chattering about what they were planning to do and see over the next two days.
+There was a feeling of intense excitement in the air, and people were chattering about what they were planning to do and see over the next two days in New York.

 The Hudson River